widgetti/reacton/README.md

 We take care of not re-creating new Buttons widgets (which is relatively expensive).
 We reuse existing widgets when we can and create new ones when needed.

-*Try creating the `ManyButtons` component without using pure ipywidgets, and you will really appreciate react-ipywidgets*
+*Try creating the `ManyButtons` component without using pure ipywidgets, and you will really appreciate reacton*

 ## Markdown component example